tangjiapeng/DiffuScene/README.md

 ```

 ## Pretrained models
-The pretrained models of DiffuScene Can be downloaded from [here](https://drive.google.com/drive/folders/1EhvyNCAWWto6vMt0vXWMKBoSdYR_9pC2?usp=drive_link).
+The pretrained models of DiffuScene and ShapeAutoEncoder can be downloaded from [here](https://drive.google.com/drive/folders/1EhvyNCAWWto6vMt0vXWMKBoSdYR_9pC2?usp=drive_link).

 ## Dataset